Cheap Accommodation in Hong Kong; Mei Ho Hostel

 If you’re on a backpacking budget, you have to search long and hard for anything affordable.
-Lot of travelers I met end up in the infamous ChungKing Mansions, and believe me when I tell you guys, that is not ideal!
-It’s a fun place to get a curry or a fake rolex, but sleeping there?
+A lot of travelers I met end up in the infamous Chungking Mansions, and believe me when I tell you guys, that is not ideal!
+It’s a fun place to get a curry or a fake Rolex, but sleeping there?
 No thanks.

 Anyways, I stumbled across a real gem of a hostel in Hong Kong that I want to share with you guys.
-Not directly on the harbor, but in an awesome location, in the middle of ‘real’ Hong Kong with a bustling night market on your doorstep and transport links to everywhere.
-What’s more is that it’s walking distance to One Dim Sum, the cheapeast Michelin Starred restaurant in the world – unreal.
+Not directly on the harbour, but in an awesome location, in the middle of ‘real’ Hong Kong with a bustling night market on your doorstep and transport links to everywhere.
+What’s more, is that it’s walking distance to One Dim Sum, the cheapest Michelin Starred restaurant in the world – unreal.
 2 people, loads of Dim Sum, about $25 yum yum yum.

 Mei Ho Hostel is without-doubt the best budget, accommodation option in the country.
 A big claim I know, but it’s really that cool.

-The hostel itself has been built/converted from the first ever public housing in Hong Kong.
-The ‘H’ block should feel like a prison, but actually the air of history, the amentiies, the atmosphere and the price make it feel like the awesome hostel that it has become.
+The hostel itself has been built/converted from the first-ever public housing in Hong Kong.
+The ‘H’ block should feel like a prison, but actually, the air of history, the amenities, the atmosphere and the price make it feel like the awesome hostel that it has become.
 I love staying in a place that is more than just your bed for the night, but actually a part of the history of the city you’re in.